-- To select a group of rows, hold the <SHIFT> key, then click the top and bottom row. - Non-contiguous rows can be selected by holding the <CTRL key> and clicking the desired rows. - A row can be resized by dragging its bottom edge vertically. - Clicking on a row (or selected group) displays a menu where you can: - o Insert a new row. - Delete the selected row. - Set the row's height to be automatically controlled. - Suppress the row from displaying on the report - o Insert a page break.
-Note: Please see Using Page Breaks
+- To select a group of rows, hold the SHIFT key, then click the top and bottom row. - Select non-contiguous rows by holding the CTRL key and clicking the desired rows. - Resize rows by dragging their bottom edge vertically. - Clicking on a row (or a selected group) displays a menu where you can: - o Insert a new row - o Delete the selected row - Set the row's height to be automatically controlled - o Suppress the row from displaying on the report - o Insert a page break